-- 1. Adopt a motion of support for the adoption of the OBAG 2 San Francisco Call for Projects Framework, as requested. - 2.
-Adopt a motion of support for the adoption of the OBAG 2 San Francisco Call for Projects Framework, with modifications. - 3.
+- 1. Recommend adoption of the OBAG 2 San Francisco Call for Projects Framework, as requested. - 2.
+Recommend adoption of the OBAG 2 San Francisco Call for Projects Framework, with modifications. - 3.
 Defer action, pending additional information or further staff analysis.